 I’ve stayed in a few camping pods, some include extras and some are simply a pod!
 But as you can see from the photo, the camping pods at the YHA, include beds and bedding.
-They also have a small heater and light, with 2 power points, a row of four hooks, rubbish bin and a roller blind too.
+They also have a small heater and light, with 2 power points, a row of four hooks, a rubbish bin and a roller blind too.

 Ironically, it was actually too hot with the heater on, it’s such a small space that you can keep it on low and the camping pod is toasty and warm.

 And with all of that you have the advantage of stunning views directly out of the camping pod doors, complete with your own porch area, two chairs and a table.